Beltrán Cortés: Family and early years

-Beltrán Cortés was born on November 12, 1908, as the youngest of 18 siblings to Rosendo Cortés Madrigal and Amelia Carvajal in Santa Bárbara, Heredia.
-By 1938 he was living with his mom and three sisters in Santa Bárbara.
+Beltrán Cortés was born on 12 November 1908, as the youngest of 18 siblings to Rosendo Cortés Madrigal and Amelia Carvajal in Santa Bárbara, Heredia.
+By 1938, he was living with his mom and three sisters in Santa Bárbara.
 He finished the first levels of elementary school and then went on to work as a farmer, never getting married or having children.
 A door accidentally fell on him as a kid in Heredia's central market, which resulted in a head wound that left a permanent scar and a humerus fracture in his right arm that never aligned because it was not properly treated in time.

 The surgeries by Dr. Moreno and Dr. Echandi

 In 1928, at the age of 20, he had surgery three times by doctors Moreno and Echandi.
-On June 1 both doctors surgically wired his right humerus.
-He had two follow up surgeries, on July 23 by Dr. Echandi, and on August 3 by Dr. Moreno.
+On 1 June, both doctors surgically wired his right humerus.
+He had two follow-up surgeries, on 23 July by Dr. Echandi, and on 3 August by Dr. Moreno.

-On August 2, 1929, Dr. Moreno gave him metal plate implants.
-These were extracted on April 4, 1932.
-At this point his diagnosis was an unconsolidated humerus due to syphilis.
+On 2 August 1929, Dr. Moreno gave him metal plate implants.
+These were extracted on 4 April 1932.
+At this point, his diagnosis was an unconsolidated humerus due to syphilis.

 Criminal background

 After the surgeries, he served as a police officer in San Rafael de Heredia.
-On July 28, 1934, he killed his partner Benjamín Garita Ramírez while on duty.
-He was convicted to a 5-year sentence in San Lucas Island.
+On 28 July 1934, he killed his partner Benjamín Garita Ramírez while on duty.
+He was convicted to a 5-year sentence on San Lucas Island.
 He had years taken off his sentence by performing manual labour.
 When he left prison, he got a job at Chapuí Asylum, which he quickly quit to sell merchandise in the streets.